xingchenzhang/xingchenzhang.github.io/_pages/vacancies.md

 Additionally, self-funded PhD opportunities are available.
 Please send an email to me to discuss research proposals.

+**Visiting PhD students**

+I am also looking for visiting PhD students.
+More details about how to apply, visa and tuition fees, can be found [here](https://as.exeter.ac.uk/academic-policy-standards/tqa-manual/pgr/visitingpgrstudents/).
+In general,

+- For visits of no more than (including) 3 calendar months), there is no tuition fee
+- For visits of between 3 and (including) 6 calendar months, the tuition fee is £500
+- For visits of between 6 and (including) 12 calendar months, the tuition fee is £1000
+- For visits of between 12 and (including) 24 calendar months, the tuition fee is £1000 per annum

 **Postdoc Opportunities**

 - [MSCA Postdoctoral Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/calls/msca-postdoctoral-fellowships-2024)